Security & Procurement

 Customers whose procurement policies require a current SOC 2 attestation or equivalent certification should contact us before purchase to discuss timing.
 Customers whose policies allow vendor self-attestation typically use this page plus our Data Processing Agreement (DPA) as their record.

-• Data Processing Agreement (DPA) — also available for direct download from our Privacy Policy.
+• Data Processing Agreement (DPA) — available for direct download from our DPA endpoint.

 Vulnerability Disclosure